What is a Good Annual Rate of Return?

-More importantly, you can beat the market at that rate, and that's the goal.
+More importantly, you can beat the market at that rate.
+That's your goal.
 Anyone promising a reliable and higher investment return is taking big risks.
 The best investment returns do take on risk, but repeatability is more important over the long term than one huge winning streak followed by mediocre or terrible performance.

-The average return on investment for most investors may be, sadly, much lower.
+The average return on investment for most investors may be, sadly, much lower, even 2-3%.
 Putting your money in a bank account will give you a negative return, after taxes and inflation.
 So will a CD or a money market account.
 Investing in Treasury Bills may let you avoid taxes, but in the past few years has underperformed inflation.

-8% is a good ROI benchmark.
-Putting your money in a simple index fund and letting it grow will get you a pretty consistent 8-10% return over the long term, if the market continues to behave as it has for the past several decades.
+If you're looking for a good return on investment, look for a benchmark of 8%.
+Putting your money in a simple index fund and letting it grow will get you a pretty consistent 8-10% yearly market returns over the long term, if the market continues to behave as it has for the past several decades.
 If you're going through the work of choosing your own investments, you deserve to make more than that, and you can.
 Good investments are available.